Internet-of-People/mips/new/mip_protocol_metadata.md

 Mercury is enabling the Open Social Graph.
 This metadata will represent the standardized elements representing the nodes and edges that define the OSG.
 ## Specification
-The Profile (node) and Relation (edge) data structures of the Mercury OSG are defined with the following capnproto protocol objects.
 ```
 struct MetaType {
     # typed key for key-value dictionary/map container